 Career Outlook For Electricians

-Through 2026, employment for electricians is expected to grow 9 percent, which is faster than the average for all occupations.
-This is due to the aging of many current electricians who are approaching retirement age, along with the fact that many employers are looking for qualified electricians but are having a hard time finding them.
+Through 2032, employment for electricians is expected to grow 6 percent, which is the average for all occupations.
 With the advancement in technology for buildings, knowledgeable electricians will be necessary for the required installations.
 Also, older buildings are aging, and so are the components that keep them wired, so electricians will be employed to repair and maintain them.
 The more well rounded the electrician, the easier employment opportunities will be found.

-Journeymen electricians' median salary is $24 per hour.
-Electricians who own their own businesses will make more, depending on their reputation, location, and how many people they employ.
+Journeymen electricians' average salary is $31.39 per hour in 2022 (bls.gov).
+Electricians who own their own businesses can make more, depending on their reputation, location, and how many people they employ.
 Many small electrical businesses can see a profit of over $100,000 annually.
-Electricians who work in manufacturing and and power generation bring home more than electricians who work in construction.
+Electricians who work in manufacturing and and power generation generally bring home more than electricians who work in construction.